The Medieval Imagination

 “It is extremely important that people living in one era – us today – keep contact with earlier ages.
 It is not good when the links are cut from the past, because I think the world shrinks.”

-Emeritus Professor Margaret Manion (Exhibition Curator)
+Emeritus Professor Margaret Manion AO (Exhibition Curator)

 Behind the scenes of this exhibition and its creation, lies the fascinating story of the richest repository of Western knowledge and art, from the fall of the Roman Empire to the advent of printing.